MaheshYoganandan/Python_Projects/python-retail-data-analysis-project/README.md

 ## Dataset

-The ecommerce dataset used in this project contains [insert number] rows and [insert number] columns.
+The ecommerce dataset used in this project contains 300000+ rows and 30 columns.
 The dataset includes information about customer demographics, purchase history, product details, and more.

 ## Data Cleaning